SaitoLab-Nitech/ATATechniques/README.md

 # ATATechniques

 This is a test suite with anti-taint-analysis techniques discussed in our paper at [ARES 2021](https://www.ares-conference.eu/).
-Also, our journal paper has been published in August 2022, and we are preparing to open the new version of test suite used in the journal paper. **We will soon update this repository.**
+Also, our journal paper has been published in August 2022, and we released another test suite used in the paper at [ATATechniques_SuspiciousValidationDetection](https://github.com/SaitoLab-Nitech/ATATechniques_SuspiciousValidationDetection).

 When you reference this work, please cite our paper by one of the following: